acikgozb/dotfiles/installation/roles/acikgozb.multiplexer/README.md

 - `vi` mode keys are enabled.
 - Pane navigation is set by using `C-a` + `h, j, k, l`.
 - `C-s` is used to sync keypresses across all panes.

+Here are the main features of `zellij`:

+- Default Zellij mode is set to `locked`.
+The prefix key (`C-g`) is not changed.
+- `zjstatus` is used as a custom status bar to replace the interface of the default Zellij bar with a minimal one.
+- 2 simple layouts are added, `init` for session creation and `default` that only shows the custom status bar (key suggestions are hidden).
+- Session manager plugin is removed.
+- The keymaps are mainly kept as default.

 ## Requirements